neil-morrison44/pocket-sync/README.md

 The tool I use to make this [tauri](https://www.tauri.app) only supports back to 10.13, so anything before then probably won't even open -- also Apple don't keep the default browser in old OSes up to date (Windows does for a while via service packs & in Linux you can do what you want) so I can only really support / can test on the last 2 major versions, sorry.

+### Why's the linux version using some EOL runtimes (webkitgtk issues)?

+This particularly affects the Flatpak version I believe.
+The short, and vauge, version is due to Tauri v1 only supporting a particular version of webkitgtk.

+I'm planning on updating to Tauri v2 soon after release, assuming I have the time around whenever it comes.
+Hopefully nothing fully breaks before then.

+Can read more here https://github.com/tauri-apps/tauri/discussions/4426#discussioncomment-6341398

 ### Why isn't _some core_ in the list?

 If it's new it could just be that it's not yet added to https://github.com/openfpga-cores-inventory/analogue-pocket.
 If it's been released outwith Github then support for whatever the format is will need to be added to the inventory.